autocrossblog/autocrossblog_astro/src/content/post/2007-07-16-all-in-a-day's-paint.md

 ---
-layout: post
+image: ''
+publishDate: 2007-07-16T09:14:37+00:00
-title: All in a day's paint
+title: "All in a day's paint"
-date: '2007-07-16T09:14:37+00:00'
-last_modified_at: 2024-11-18T08:39:29-06:00
-permalink: all-in-a-day-s-paint
-image:
-categories: [ 240z, datsun, megasquirt ]
-redirect_from:
-    - all-in-a-day&apos;s-paint
-    - all-in-a-day%27s-paint
-description: "Follow the journey of DIY car repairs and modifications in a garage.
+excerpt: "Follow the journey of DIY car repairs and modifications in a garage.
 Witness the transformation of an old vehicle into something new and learn along."
+author: chris
+url: 'all-in-a-day-s-paint'
+tags:  [ 240z, datsun, megasquirt ]
+updateDate: 2024-11-18T08:39:29-06:00
 ---

 After yesterday's fun, Eric and I spent some time in the garage today.
 I was awoken this morning around 8:00am by the doorbell; the Dish Network guy showed up right on time.
 More on that topic tomorrow on [The Mad Blogger](https://themadblogger.com/).
 After I got the Dish guy going, I sent Eric an SMS to let him know I was out in the garage working.

 The first thing I needed to do was lay some fiberglass in the passenger floorboard.
 I had missed a few spots on that side earlier in the week and laid some extra resin in the floor to smooth out the pockmarks from the cleaned-up rust.